wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 Testing an Exported Model
 -------------------------

-To test an exported model, open the testing dialog by clicking the "Test" button in the menu of the export you would like to test.
+To test an exported model, open the testing dialog by clicking the :guilabel:`Test` button in the menu of the export you would like to test.

 .. image:: images/training/axon-mobilenet-9.png